wsczq1234/xuexigit/readme.txt

-Git is a distributed version control systemiiiii.
+Git is a distributed version control
 Git is free software.
 Git is nb nbxx nbdd